 - Managing your inventory

-One of the things that is a little different with Shopify, is organising your products as they have developed their own collection system.
-In the manual mode, this works in a very similar way to a traditional category system but the automatic mode uses rules based off product tags and to get this working effectively, it is worth reading through the Shopify documentation.
+One of the things that is a little different with Shopify, is organizing your products as they have developed their own collection system.
+In the manual mode, this works in a very similar way to a traditional category system but the automatic mode uses rules based on product tags and to get this working effectively, it is worth reading through the Shopify documentation.